Carole Stone: Personal life

-Stone married television journalist Richard Lindley; he died in early November 2019.
+Stone married television journalist Richard Lindley in 1999; he died in early November 2019.

 Honours and awards

-Stone was appointed CBE in June 2015 for her services to market research and charities.
-In June 2014, Stone was made a Senior Fellow of the Regent’s University London.
-In November 2011, Stone was awarded Britain's Best Connected Woman by the Institute of Directors and O2.
+In November 2011, Stone was awarded "Britain's Best Connected Woman" by the Institute of Directors and O2.

+In June 2014, Stone was made a Senior Fellow of the Regent's University London.

+In June 2015, Stone was appointed CBE, for her services to market research and charities.